Victorian Railways flat wagons: QB / VWAA 1–11

-Automatic couplers and IZ-style buffers were fitted to the whole fleet in 1931; these were replaced with shunters steps around 1957.
-XB roller-bearing bogies and a new handbrake arrangement were provided during a refurbishment program in the early to mid 1970s (although this did not result in a change in code).
-Also around the mid-1970s standard ISO container locks were fitted to the central well of at least some of the fleet, allowing the transport a single 20' ISO container when not required in other traffic and in response to a shortage of container-carrying capacity.
-The 1979 recoding the QB class became VWAA.

-The class was generally withdrawn in the mid 1980s; some were recorded as scrapped shortly after, but most were spotted in various yards around the state in storage in 1991, and VWAA4 was seen in Bendigo Workshops as late as 1994.
-As of 2001, QB4 (as VWAA4-T) and QB6 are both owned by the Victorian Goldfields Railway, Maldon, with both in service.
-Vehicles 2, 5, 8 and 10 were owned by VicTrack, with 5 and 10 supposedly allocated to the then South Gippsland Railway although this was denied by the organisation at the time; QB2 was with Steamrail Victoria at Newport workshops, and QB8 was stored in the Paint Shop of Newport Workshops with a C class locomotive boiler load, pending space in an expanded museum.

-In 2004, two of the fleet were being used by a contractor removing overhead wire on the Gippsland line between Warragul and Pakenham.

-A brass kit of the class is available from Steam Era Models in HO scale.

 QB/F / VWAA 12

 A twelfth unit was constructed in 1921 to a varied design.
 No diagram is immediately available, but the wagon appears shorter overall and the central well has vertical rather than sloped walls.
 It is not clear what sort of framing was used for the central well, or if the entire centre of the wagon was an open frame.
 Photos indicate timber planks covering the entire section.
 In January 1962, QB12 was upgraded to "XB" cast bogies fitted with roller bearings, permitting its use on higher speed trains.
 It had reverted to its previous condition by September of that year. in 1979 the vehicle was recoded to VWAA12, later with the check letter "J" applied.
 It is not believed that it ever had ISO fixtures installed.

 It was marked off register and scrapped in 1986, but spotted at the Spotswood Way and Works depot in 1992.
 In 2001 it was noted as owned by VicTrack, allocated to the ARHS, but located in the 707 Operations compound in Newport Workshops; at the time it had plain-bearing bogies.